ocaml/v2.ocaml.org/site/learn/tutorials/if_statements_loops_and_recursion.md

 by magic" (I promise you :-)

-First of all, let's be clear that the maximum element of a list is just the biggest one. eg. The maximum element of the list `[1; 2; 3; 4; 1]` is `4`.
+First of all, let's be clear that the maximum element of a list is just the biggest one, e.g. the maximum element of the list `[1; 2; 3; 4; 1]` is `4`.

 Are there any special cases?
-Yes there are.
+Yes, there are.
 What's the maximum element of the empty list `[]`?
 There *isn't one*.
 If we are passed an empty list, we should throw an error.